Stock market basics: 8 tips for beginners

-- Investors can buy a stock fund based on an index, such as the S&P 500, and hold to capture the index’s long-term return.
+- Buy a stock fund based on an index, such as the S&P 500, and hold it to capture the index’s long-term return.
 However, its return can vary markedly, from down 30 percent in one year to up 30 percent in another.
 By buying an index fund, you’ll get the weighted average performance of the stocks in the index.

-- Investors can also buy individual stocks and try to find the stocks that will outperform the average.
+- Buy individual stocks and try to find the stocks that will outperform the average.
 However, this approach takes a tremendous amount of skill and knowledge, and it’s more risky than simply buying an index fund.
-However, if you can find an Apple or Amazon on the way up, your returns are going to be much higher than in an index fund.
+However, if you can find an Apple or Amazon on the way up, your returns are likely going to be much higher than in an index fund.

 1. Buy the right investment

 Buying the right stock is so much easier said than done.
 Anyone can see a stock that’s performed well in the past, but anticipating the performance of a stock in the future is much more difficult.
 If you want to succeed by investing in individual stocks, you have to be prepared to do a lot of work to analyze a company and manage the investment.

 “When you start looking at statistics you’ve got to remember that the professionals are looking at each and every one of those companies with much more rigor than you can probably do as an individual, so it’s a very difficult game for the individual to win over time,” says Dan Keady, CFP, chief financial planning strategist at TIAA.

 If you’re analyzing a company, you’ll want to look at a company’s fundamentals – earnings per share (EPS) or a price-earnings ratio (P/E ratio), for example.
 But you’ll have to do so much more: analyze the company’s management team, evaluate its competitive advantages, study its financials, including its balance sheet and income statement.
 Even these items are just the start.